 Who doesn’t love cookie dough?!
-I will always believe that most people only bake cookies at home just so that they can eat some (all of?) the dough.
+It’s common knowledge that most people only bake cookies at home just so that they can eat some of the dough.
 This is an easy, one-bowl recipe which you can jazz up however you like!

 Start by putting about 200g cashews and roughly 25g rolled oats into a food processor or blender and blitz until a fine meal forms.
 Add in 20 pitted medjool dates and 1 tsp vanilla extract and pulse again until you get a dough.
 If the mixture isn’t coming together, you can add in 1 tbsp milk (nut milk for the vegans!) to help it along.
 Move the dough to a bowl and stir in 25g chocolate chips.
 Now start forming the dough into balls with your hands (it should make about 15, depending on size) and place on a plate lined with greaseproof paper.